Many of our adults participate in various Sunday School options.

 Our Sunday class for young adults in their 20s and 30s aims to be an environment where newcomers and regulars all feel welcome (like a living room!) as we explore faith and living together.
 Topics are curated by the class and led by both clergy and fellow young adults.
-In the past, the class has studied the life & theology of St. Paul, faith and art, and spiritual disciplines.
-We meet 10–10:45 am in S-105 beneath the Sanctuary.
+In the past, the class has studied theology, faith and art, and spiritual disciplines.
+We meet at 9:45 am on Sundays in A-104 (Abraham Station).

 St. Paul's Primetimers

 Primetimers is an activity-based group for senior adults who are interested in lifelong learning.

 Nina Hall, Hospitality and Congregational Care Coordinator

 Location: Fondren Hall, 2nd floor of the Jones Building

 Dates: 2nd Thursdays, February-June and September-December (10:30 am-noon)